A provably quasi-polynomial algorithm for the discrete logarithm problem in finite fields of small characteristic: Descent 4-to-3

 Analogously to $\lambda$, we see that the zeroes of $\lambda_2$ are $\widetilde{\S},O_E$ and ${-}\p{-}\sigma\p{-}\sigma^2\p{-}\S_0$, hence $\lambda_2$ does not vanish on ${-}\p{-}\sigma\p{-}\sigma^3\p{-}\S_0$, implying that $L_{0,2}$ does not vanish on $\Zp \cap U$. \end{proof}

-We can show that $u_2{-}u_3$, $w_3{+}u_3$, $w_3{+}u_1$ and $w_i{-}w_j$ do not vanish on $\Zp$ using similar arguments to the ones used in the last part of the above proof.
-Hence, by Lemma \ref{lem:good_curves}, all the components of $\calC$ are defined over~$k$ and distinct.
+We can show that $u_2{-}u_3$, $w_3{+}u_3$, $w_3{+}u_1$ and $w_i{-}w_j$ do not vanish on $\Zp$ using similar arguments to the ones used in the last part of the above proof. \begin{change} Hence, by Lemma \ref{lem:good_curves}, up to forgetting \eqref{eq:43_item4_main} from the definition of $\calC$, all the components of $\calC$ are surfaces defined over~$k$ that map dominantly on $\calB$.
+This does not change after imposing condition (\ref{eq:43_item4_main}), which only restricts to an open dense of $\calB$ (indeed $\calB$ is irreducible and the equations in (\ref{eq:43_item4_main}), seen as homogeneous equations in $\P^2_{\ol k(E)}$, define varieties of the same degree as $\calB$ but different from it, as it can be checked by looking at the intersection with the generic line $\{R_{0,2}=0\}$, as in Claim \ref{hope_distinct_points}.) \end{change}